Being a SaaS (Small Analytics company) in the Earth Observation market

 - The market.
-The specific of the market is that there is still poor adoption or consumption of Satellite / UAV data itself (Earth Observation is about 2% of all Downstream Space applications vs 14% Upstream, see this report).
+There is still poor adoption or consumption of Satellite / UAV data (❗️Earth Observation is about 2% of all Downstream Space applications vs 14% Upstream, see this report).
 That means that the Data proposal and the growing number of sensors are far exceeding the demand.
 Developing this market through the services is a lengthy road, so the innovators should be prepared for the long-term commitment to create an impact and turn the ideas into commercial reality.
 Building a SaaS / B2B product looks like a viable and reasonable strategy here.

 If it doesn’t challenge you, it doesn’t change you (c) — as fitness coaches are used to repeating.

-This is what used to drive the market at the early age of Geospatial technologies — the mass adoption of Navigation Services and Digital Maps.
+What used to drive the market at the early age of Geospatial technologies — was the mass adoption of Navigation Services and Digital Maps.
 Over the past several years the market has been disrupted again by the increasing number of affordable Earth Observation sensors and imagery processing (AI) methods making it more realistic to update maps in quasi-real time.